argriffing/hmmus/README.rst

-Description
+About Hmmus
 ===========

-This project has some HMM algorithms implemented in C, and it is meant to be useful under the following conditions:
+This project has some HMM algorithms implemented in C with Python bindings, and it is meant to be useful under the following conditions:

 * The sequence of observations to be analyzed is so long